geut/nanomessage/README.md

 - `subscribe: (onData: function) -> UnsubscribeFunction`: Defines how to read data from the low level solution.
 - `onMessage: (msg: *, info: Object) -> Promise<Response>`: Async handler to process the incoming requests.
 - `close: () -> Promise`: Defines a function to run after the nanomessage instance was close.
 - `timeout: 10 * 1000`: Time to wait for the response of a request.
+Set to `Infinity` to disable timeout.
 - `concurrency: Infinity`: Defines how many requests do you want to run in concurrent.
 - `codec: JSON`: Defines a [compatible codec](https://github.com/mafintosh/codecs) to encode/decode messages in nanomessage.